-A cattery is another option for those who can’t rely on or afford someone to come in every day to care for their cat.
+A cattery is another option for those who can’t rely on someone coming in every day to care for their cat, or whose cat has more complex needs.
 Catteries suit many owners and many cats, although some can find them a bit upsetting at first.
+The same thing can be said of home-stays as an empty house can cause anxiety until the cat adjusts.
 Whatever you choose to do, as long as you plan well in advance, you needn’t worry about your cat receiving the right care.

 Cats are territorial creatures that would probably opt for staying at home while you’re away, if given the choice.
 Cat-sitting involves someone stopping by to feed and comfort your cat, either on a permanent stay-in basis or at regular intervals.
 For your cat, this means keeping its environment, all its creature comforts and enjoying the same routines as when you’re there.

-Even so, it might still be worth using a Feliway diffuser in your home to keep your cat calm while you’re away.
+Even cats that are usually relaxed can suffer with anxiety, so it might still be worth using a Feliway diffuser in your home to keep your cat calm while you’re away.
 Like dogs, cats are very intuitive and can tell when something’s different, so it is important to make as few changes as possible.

 If your household is usually busy and loud then going to emptiness and quiet can make a cat feel anxious and confused.
 Arrange with your pet-sitter to visit at certain times (according to your cat’s established routine) to keep feeding and play times the same.
 Schedule visits every 24 hours (the more visits, the better) so that any medical issues with your cat can be noticed early.